Clinician Scientist Award

 - Have a letter of commitment from the eligible Canadian hospital or academic health sciences centre

-- confirming the date of appointment of the applicant which can EITHER be no more than one year later than the start of the award OR be no more than five calendar years before the start of the award, and
+- confirming the date of appointment of the applicant which can EITHER be no more than one year later than the start of the award OR be no more than five calendar years before the start of

 - indicate provision of direct support for the applicant to spend dedicated time for research.